-So they had proved that the particle mass was indeed somewhere between the electron mass and the proton mass.
-These particles were what we call today muons, a heavier version of the electron, and have a well measured mass of $m{\mu} = 105.7 MeV$ .
+So they proved that the particle mass was indeed somewhere between the electron mass and the proton mass.
+These particles were what we call today muons and have mass:

+$$m{\mu} = 105.7 \, MeV$$

-Evidently their experimental error was of the order of 100% although in their paper they claimed a 25% error.
-However, they did show beyond doubt the the new particle had a mass that was very different than either the proton, neutron or the electron masses and this was good enough to confirm the result of Anderson and Neddermeyer.
+So their experimental error was of the order of 100% although in their paper they claimed a 25% error.
+However, they did show beyond doubt the new particle had a mass that was very different than either the proton or the electron masses and this was good enough to confirm the result of Anderson and Neddermeyer.